How to Choose a Small Device Repair Solution

 How can small devices be affordably repaired?

-The broad options of what to do when a business device breaks down can be broken down into three main categories:
+The broad options of what to do when a business device breaks down can be broken down into two main categories:

 Off-Site Repair